esmero/archipelago-documentation/docs/I7solrImporter.md

 ## Step 3: Data Transformation Selections

 Select the data transformation approach--how your source data will be transformed into ADO (Archipelago Digital Object) Metadata.
-As noted in the list below, **'Custom (Expert Mode)'** is the recommended choice for AMI sets generated using the Islandora 7 Solr Impoter plugin.
+As noted in the list below, **'Custom (Expert Mode)'** is the recommended choice for AMI sets generated using the Islandora 7 Solr Importer plugin.

 - You will have 3 options for your data transformation approach:
     1. Direct